central-network/wat4wasm/README.md

 ## Auto "imports" for "$self..." calls

-Compiler will create import definitions for your $self. prefixed calls:
+Compiler will create import definitions for your $self. prefixed calls.
+Maximum level of deep objects is 2 which means you can use Number, Boolean, console.log, Math.floow etc. but you can NOT use "navigator.permissions.query" because of path has three level of deepness.

 multiple references will be joined:
 ```webassembly